-An introduction to nursing concepts and skills.
-Students are introduced to the application of critical thinking and the nursing process needed to provide basic care to clients in a variety of community, long term and acute care settings.
+This course will provide an introduction to nursing concepts and skills.
+Students are introduced to the application of critical thinking, and the nursing process, needed to provide basic care to clients.
+Emphasis is on promoting optimum health across the health-illness continuum.